apptainer/singularity-userdocs/security.rst

 `OpenPGP <https://www.openpgp.org/>`_ standard to create and manage these keys.
 After building an image within Singularity, user can
-``singularity sign`` the container and push it to the Library along with its public PGP key(Stored in :ref:`Keystore <keystore>`) which later can be verified (``singularity verify``) while pulling or downloading the image. :ref:`This feature <signNverify>` in particular promotes collaboration within and between teams at work.
+``singularity sign`` the container and push it to the Library along with its public PGP key(Stored in :ref:`Keystore <keystore>`) which later can be verified (``singularity verify``) while pulling or downloading the image. :ref:`This feature <signNverify>` in particular protects collaboration within and between systems and teams.

 With a new development to SIF, the root file system that resides in the squashFS partition of SIF will be encrypted as a result of which everything inside the container becomes inaccessible without a key.
 This feature will make it necessary for the users to have a password in order to run the containers.
 It also ensures that no other user on the system will be able to look at your container files.
-Since it is all encrypted, it can defend intruders from getting hold of the image while in transit and manipulating it.
+Since it is all encrypted, it can defend from intruders manipulating the image while in transit.

 Unlike other container platforms where the build step requires a number of layers to be read and written into another layer involving the creation of intermediate containers, Singularity executes it in a single step resulting in a ``.sif`` file thereby